For independent title and escrow owners

 If you are ready to talk about succession, we want to do it quietly and directly.
 We will not call your staff, customers, agents, lenders, or underwriters before you say we can.
 We will not assume your brand should disappear.
 And we will not pretend that wires, funds movement, underwriting judgment, or title exceptions belong on autopilot.

 Fair.
 Transparent.
 Respectful.
-Trusted.
+Patient.

 01